 What you’re listening to now: Phoebe Bridgers, Emerson Star (both are hometown kids hitting it big), the audiobook for Daisy Jones & the Six, and several podcasts, including the Satellite Sisters and Freakonomics Radio

-What’s on your nightstand: Transcription by Kate Atkinson, Life After Manzanar by Naomi Hirahara and Heather Lindquist, and Thinking, Fast and Slow by Daniel Kahnerman, which I dip into regularly
+What’s on your nightstand: The Lager Queen of Minnesota by J. Ryan Stradal, Normal People by Sally Rooney, and Thinking, Fast and Slow by Daniel Kahnerman, which I dip into regularly

 Marketing manager Caitlin Ek is a La Verne resident, a graduate of Cal Poly Pomona, a diehard Dodgers fan, and a lover of YA fiction.
 She’s had a passion for the book business since she was a teenager; becoming an indie bookseller at 17 and working as one through college.
 She’s now getting her MLIS degree and besides working at PPB, she’s a library associate at the San Dimas Public Library.
 When she’s not scheduling author events, sending out publicity updates, or wrangling ARCs, she’s recovering from her recent (belated) European honeymoon with music-engineer husband Mark Montgomery.

 5 Questions for Caitlin